nanos-world/docs/scripting/static_classes/Server.rst

   * - Stop()
     - Stops the server

+  * -
+    - Subscribe(:term:`string` event_name, :term:`function`)
+    - Subscribes for an Event

   * - UnloadPackage(:term:`string` package_folder_name)
     - Unloads a Package

+  * -
+    - Unsubscribe(:term:`string` event_name, :term:`function` = nil)
+    - Unsubscribes from all subscribed Events in this Class and in this Package, optionally passing the function to unsubscribe only that callback

   * - :term:`table` GetPackages(:term:`boolean` only_loaded = true)
     - Returns a list of Packages folder names available in the server, optionally returns only loaded and running packages